Welcome to Aegina island

 Aegina has a big variety of beaches, you can find them all around the island.
 There are sandy beaches with and without beach bars, sunbeds and umbrellas, beaches with shallow water and beach sites where you can jump in deep waters.
 Beaches with sunbeds operate from around 1/2 May until 1/2 September.
 Don’t miss Moni, the little inhabited island which is located opposite Perdika and that can be reached by boat.

 What to see & do

 Aegina is a place of rich history.
-The Temple of Aphaia is arguably the jewel in the crown of Aegina island.
-The best thing about spending your holidays here is that the place itself allows you to do so many things and perform a number of activities.
-Swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining are just a few of the attractions that make your holidays on Aegina worthwhile.
+The Temple of Aphaia is arguably the jewel in the crown of Aegina island, wander around Paleachora, visit the archeological site of Kolona.
+Spend your Aegina holidays swimming, enjoying the beaches, sightseeing, discovering the island, sailing, walking, cycling, wining & dining.
+Are you looking for a guide?
+Visit neighbouring islands or combine Aegina with a day trip to Athens.

 12th Aegina Fistiki Festival | ?
 2020

 Aegina is the island of the pistachio nuts.
 They are called in Greek: “Fistikia”.
 The harvest of the pistachios is celebrated every year in September with “The Aegina Fistiki Festival”.
 The Aegina Fistiki Fest is a a 4 days festival with lots of food, music, dance, theatre & art.
 The dates for the 12th festival will be announced at the end of January.